yuewang199511/5800_final_proj/solution/README.md

+# Team information
+team name: The Warklock
+team members: Yue Wang, Yilin Pan

 # instruction

-This agent can be run in by the following command `python3 gui_main.py --red-subprocess "my_agent.py" --blue-subprocess "my_agent.py"`
+This agent can be run in by the following command `python3 gui_main.py --red-subprocess "python3 my_agent.py" --blue-subprocess "python3 my_agent.py"`

 This agent is composed by several different heuristics and consolidated in one evalator